eformat/quarkus-keycloak/README.md

 - `Code` flow and `PKCE` to align with the current draft of the OAuth 2.0 Security Best Current Practice document - https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14
 - `Pixy` - RFC 7636 - Authorization Code Grant with PKCE (Proof Key for Code Exchange by OAuth Public Clients) - https://tools.ietf.org/html/rfc7636
 - Server uses `OpenID Connect` and `OAuth2` using `confidential` access type (client secret required) with `quarkus-keycloak-authorization extension` - https://quarkus.io/guides/security-keycloak-authorization
+- OAuth 2.1 draft has a number of changes that we would like to follow - https://tools.ietf.org/html/draft-parecki-oauth-v2-1-01#section-12

 Angular client uses [`APP_INITIALIZER`](ui/src/app/auth.config.module.ts) to initiate auth module and components and login to the `quarkus` realm in keycloak prior to loading.